Be an Orientation Guide

 - Complete all staff assignments, assessments, and evaluations.

-- General administrative duties, including evaluation, program and room check in.
+- General administrative duties, including evaluation, program and check in.

 - Additional duties as assigned.